FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 ## Background

-Engineering is all about defining a problem (Supposedly interesting and solvable) and solve it.
+Engineering is all about defining a problem, supposedly interesting and solvable, and solve it.
 At Fixel, each one of the team is also a Photography Enthusiastic.
 Hence each of has encountered the following situation - Looking at great image and thinking, "*How can I recreates this colors in my image?*".
 Since we're also engineers, it seemed to us as a legitimate problem to define and try to solve.

-More than that, it is solvable and we call the solution [Fixel Recolor][98].
+More than that, it is solvable and we call our solution [Fixel Recolor][98].

 ## Color Grading, Color Palette & Style Transfer

-Color Grading is the "signature" step of a Retoucher working on his images.
+Color Grading is the "signature" step of a Retoucher / Photgrapher / Designer working on his images.
 Usually it is one of the last steps to execute which gives the image a distinct look as its creator desired.
-Color Grading has become a hot topic lately and like painters each Retoucher / photographer and designer has his own Color Palette (See [Making Color Grading Easy Using Color Palettes](https://fstoppers.com/education/making-color-grading-easy-using-color-palettes-109061)) and "Brush" to do it.
+Color Grading has become a hot topic lately and like painters each Retoucher / Photgrapher / Designer has his own Color Palette (See [Making Color Grading Easy Using Color Palettes](https://fstoppers.com/education/making-color-grading-easy-using-color-palettes-109061)) and "Brush" to do it.
-Though it has become very popular to talk about it, create tutorials, etc it was always there as one could see in [CINEMA PALETTES](https://twitter.com/CINEMAPALETTES) which shows the Color Palettes used in classic cinema movies.
+Though it has become very popular to talk about color grading and color palettes, create tutorials, show before and after, etc...
+The color grading concept was always there as one could see in [CINEMA PALETTES][01] which shows the Color Palettes used in classic cinema movies.
+The point is no one created a tool for creating color palettes from images which inspire us, "Borrow" from a friend.

 So what is Color Grading?
 Basically it means remapping of colors.